Important Account Opening Information

 You further agree that if you fail to report any unauthorized signatures, alterations or forgeries in your account within 60 days of when we first send or make the statement available, you cannot assert a claim against us on any items in that statement, and as between you and us the loss will be entirely yours.
 This 60-day limitation is without regard to whether we used ordinary care.
 The limitation in this paragraph is in addition to that contained in the first paragraph of this section.

-Errors relating to electronic fund transfers or substitute checks - For information on errors relating to electronic fund transfers (e.g., computer, debit card or ATM transactions) refer to your Electronic Fund Transfers disclosure and the sections on consumer liability and error resolution.
+Errors relating to electronic fund transfers or substitute checks - For information on errors relating to electronic fund transfers (e.g., online, mobile, debit card or ATM transactions) refer to your Electronic Fund Transfers disclosure and the sections on consumer liability and error resolution.
 For information on errors relating to a substitute check you received, refer to your disclosure entitled Substitute Checks and Your Rights.

 This account may not be transferred or assigned without our prior written consent.